INTEGRATED DESIGN 1 - 2018/9

 Module code: ENG1077

-This module brings together, within a realistic case-study group project, a number of themes studied within Level 1, including structural analysis and design, feasibility and sustainability study, computer aided structural analysis and preparation of computer aided drawings (CAD).
-The module is based on group work on DAD (Design, Assemble and Dismantle) project based on hands-on activities using full-scale physical models and is carried out as a combination of lectures/tutorials within the semester (CAD and structural design study) followed by an intensive week at the end of the semester (feasibility study and DAD).
+This module brings together, within a realistic case-study projects, a number of themes studied within Level 1, including structural analysis and design, feasibility and sustainability study and preparation of sketches, as well as computer aided drawings (CAD).
+The module is based on group work in DAD Project (Design, Assemble and Dismantle), that is a hands-on activities using full-scale physical models and is carried out as a combination of lectures/workshops/tutorials within the semester (CAD and conceptual structural design study).

 Civil and Environmental Engineering